rmcanany/SolidEdgeStorekeeper/Readme.md

 ![Filename Formula](media/filename_formula.png)

 Structural shapes are not quite the same as fasteners.
-While the cross section is standard, the length typically is not.
-Also, they are often further modified with holes, slots, etc.  So rather than assuming a name and location, you are prompted for both.
+While the cross section is standard, the length and presence of other features is not.
+Usually the part doesn't even belong in the library.
+So rather than assuming a name and location, the program prompts for both.

 Unlike Family of Parts, the files are only created as needed.
 Also, each part is stand-alone, not tied back to a master file.